wesleyduff/microservicesNode/README.md

 # Setup Kubernetes and Docker w/ Express App
 I received an email stating this application will be the mongo db test instance.
 I was goign to set up a relational DB (postgres), but after reading the email I think we should keep with mongoDB because that is what raven is currently running.

-First you need to install home brew.
+## First : Install VirtualBox
+We need a virtual environment for our kubernetes minikube.
+I highly suggest Virtualbox because it is free and works pretty well.

+## Install home brew then install these apps
 - install kubectl with home brew
 - install minikube with home brew
 - install helm with home brew

-## steps : for local
+## Steps : for local environment setup
 - `$ minikube start`
 Wait for minikube to start